 The Dutch national railway Nederlandse Spoorwegen announced in September 2011 that their toiletless "Sprinter" trains would be supplied with plastic bags for use only in emergencies when the train is stopped and the passengers (and their bladders) cannot be evacuated.
 These bags, kept out of sight in the conductor's compartment, have a cup-shaped plastic top and contain a highly absorbent material that captures urine and results in a gel-like material.

-The toilet at left is surprisingly non-nasty, but it is an elite train frequented by decadent Capitalist Roaders.
+These Chinese train toilets are surprisingly non-nasty, but they are from elite trains frequented by decadent Capitalist Roaders.

-This is from the express train linking Hong Kong and Guangzhou, P.R.C.
+The first one is from the express train linking Hong Kong and Guangzhou, China.

-The similar design at right (minus the theoretically non-slip foot pads) is from an overnight sleeper from Guangzhou to Guilin in the People's Republic of China.
+The similarly designed second one (minus the theoretically non-slip foot pads) is from an overnight sleeper from Guangzhou to Guilin.
+This is in the "soft sleeper" car.

 Yes, in the allegedly classless socialist wonderland, trains have classes!